malrangcow00/malrangcow00/README.md

 # ✨ MalrangCow ✨
-### <span style="color: #868e96">✨ A Developer You'd Want to Collaborate With ✨</span>
+### <span style="color: #868e96">A Developer You'd Want to Collaborate With</span>

 ---
 Alooo !! 👋 I’m MalrangCow, a dedicated back-end developer with a zest for creativity and innovation. 😄

-When I'm not deep in code, you'll find me riffing on my electric guitar 🎸, immersing myself in gaming 🎮, or taking leisurely drives accompanied by my favorite tunes. 🎶🎵🎼
+When I'm not deep in code, you'll find me riffing on my electric guitar 🎸, immersing myself in gaming 🎮,
+or taking leisurely drives accompanied by my favorite tunes. 🎧
 If any of these resonate with you, we're already friends! 👬

-At [SSAFY](https://ssafy.com), I've triumphantly wrapped up my first semester and am currently navigating through the second.
+At [SSAFY](https://ssafy.com), I've triumphantly wrapped up my first semester and am currently navigating through the second. 🏃

-Each day in my software development voyage is energized by an unbridled enthusiasm for learning and a steadfast dedication to honing my craft with the latest technologies.
+Each day in my software development voyage is energized by an unbridled enthusiasm for learning and a steadfast dedication to honing my craft with the latest technologies. 💪

 [//]: # (I currently work at ~ as a ~.
 After ~ years in the “Software Engineering Development Program” - rotating from team to team to learn new technologies and meet other developers - I landed on the Authoring team, which develops our next-generation email campaign editor.
 I also run the “~” a group focused on improving and modernizing frontend technology for all our engineers.)